ManageIQ/manageiq.org/site/_posts/2017-07-18-kicking-off-the-summer-edition.md

 ### Add validate_blacklist method for VM pre-provisioning ([manageiq#15513](https://github.com/ManageIQ/manageiq/pull/15513))
 Some providers have special blacklists for VM usernames and passwords that would pass a regex check but are not considered valid.
 For example, you cannot use "abc@123" as a password for Microsoft Azure VMs, even though that would normally pass a validity check.
-This new method now allows you to hook in to the validation of these names and specify the provider's specific blacklist.
+This new method now allows you to hook into the validation of these names and specify the provider's specific blacklist.

 ## Deleted